How To: 12 New Home Screen Features iOS 18 and iPadOS 18 Has for Your iPhone or iPad

 Widgets are easier to work with on iOS 18 and iPadOS 18 since you can easily resize the widgets already on your Home Screen.
 No more deleting them and adding them back as a different size from the gallery — now you just do it from the widget's quick actions menu or via its drag handle.
 More interestingly, the quick actions option also lets you turn a widget into an app icon, and you can use an app icon's quick actions to turn it into a widget!

 From an app icon's quick actions menu on the Home Screen, you can quickly lock the app behind Face ID, Touch ID, or passcode protection to keep other people out.
-While you can "Require Face ID," "Require Touch ID," or "Require Passcode" on any app you want to lock, only some apps will let you hide them.
-For example, apps like Files and Freeform can be locked but can't be hidden.
+While you can "Require Face ID," "Require Touch ID," or "Require Passcode" on almost any app you want to lock, only some will let you hide them from the Home Screen, App Library, and other places system-wide.
+For example, preinstalled Apple apps like Files and Freeform can be locked but not hidden.

 When you swipe to open the App Library on iOS 18, you'll notice a new transition.
 On iOS 17, the App Library crossfades into the last Home Screen page, changing opacity over apps, widgets, folders, and the dock.
 On iOS 18, the App Library pushes the last Home Screen page offscreen.